|JOB CODE:||151265 |

-Repairs condensate and circulating pumps, sump pumps, steam traps, air control and pressure regulating valves, and pneumatic temperature controls; replaces thermocouples, safety valves, and boiler tubes.
+Repairs condensate, circulating, and sump pumps; repairs steam traps, air control and pressure regulating valves, and pneumatic temperature controls; replaces thermocouples, safety valves, and boiler tubes.

 |KNOWLEDGE, SKILLS, AND ABILITIES|

-Knowledge of local, national and City-Parish codes and standards in one or more of the building trades.
+Knowledge of local, national, and City-Parish codes and standards in one of the building trades.

-Knowledge of the occupational hazards and safety precautions necessary in the construction, mechanical and electrical trades.
+Knowledge of the occupational hazards and safety precautions necessary in the construction, mechanical, or electrical trades.